sad-xu/Stitches/README.md

 # Stitches

-> Stitches which is composed of some personal projects.
+> Stitches, which is composed of some personal projects.

 #### Build Setup